 A Community Health Improvement Plan (CHIP) is a long-term, systematic effort to address issues identified by the Community Health Assessment (CHA).
-A strong CHIP can be used by other agencies in the community to identify local community health needs and priorities.
-El Paso County Public Health and all public health agencies in Colorado are required by Senate Bill 194 to complete a CHIP for the community each serves.
-The CHIP is a requirement for public health accreditation.
+Other agencies in the community can use a strong CHIP to identify local community health needs and priorities.
+El Paso County Public Health and all public health agencies in Colorado are required by the Colorado Public Health Act (Senate Bill 08-194)” to complete a CHIP for the community each serves.
+El Paso County Public Health must also complete a CHIP every five years by the Public Health Accreditation Board.
 Non-profit hospitals also are required to create a similar plan as a part of the Affordable Care Act.

-In order to facilitate this process and produce a CHIP that works for Public Health and hospitals, El Paso County Public Health convened a stakeholder group called the Healthy Community Collaborative in June 2011.
-The Healthy Community Collaborative has reviewed the data for the CHA and is working together to determine what health areas should be the focus of community-wide efforts.
-The Healthy Community Collaborative consists of representatives from Public Health, area hospitals, medical providers, social service agencies, schools, the for-profit and non-profit business communities, academia, and individual citizens.
+To facilitate this process and produce a CHIP that works for Public Health and hospitals, El Paso County Public Health convenes a stakeholder group called the Healthy Community Collaborative.
+This group has been meeting regularly since 2011.
+The Healthy Community Collaborative consists of representatives from Public Health, area hospitals, medical providers, social service agencies, schools, for-profit and non-profit business communities, academia and individual citizens.

-Click here to view the Community Health Improvement Plan
+Click here to view the 2012 Community Health Improvement Plan

 Click here to view the 2018-2022 Community Health Improvement Plan